Advance healthcare directive: Italy

 On 14 December 2017, Italian Senate officially approved a law on advance healthcare directive that came into force on 31 January 2018.

 Controversy over end-of-life care emerged in Italy in 2006, when a terminally ill patient suffering from muscular dystrophy, Piergiorgio Welby, petitioned the courts for removal of his respirator.
 Debated in Parliament, no decision was reached.
 A doctor eventually honored Welby's wishes by removing the respirator under sedation.
 The physician was initially charged for violating Italy's laws against euthanasia, but was later cleared.
 Further debate ensued after the father of a 38-year-old woman, Eluana Englaro, petitioned the courts for permission to withdraw feeding tubes to allow her to die.
 Englaro had been in a coma for 17 years, following a car accident.
 After petitioning the courts for 10 years, authorization was granted and Englaro died in February 2009.
 In May 2008, apparently as a result of the recent Court of Cassation's holding in the case of Englaro, a guardianship judge in Modena, Italy used relatively new legislation to work around the lack of the advance directive legislation.
 The new law permitted a judicially appointed guardian ("amministratore di sostegno") to make decisions for an individual.
 Faced with a 70-year-old woman with end-stage Lou Gehrig's Disease who was petitioning the court (with the support of her family) to prevent any later use of a respirator, the judge appointed her husband as guardian with the specific duty to refuse any tracheotomy and/or respirator use if/when the patient became unable to refuse such treatment herself.

-The Netherlands

-In the Netherlands, patients and potential patients can specify the circumstances under which they would want euthanasia for themselves.
-They do this by providing a written euthanasia directive.
-This helps establish the previously expressed wish of the patient even if the patient is no longer able to communicate.
-However, it is only one of the factors that is taken into account.
-Apart from the will in writing of the patients, at least two physicians, the second being totally unrelated to the first physician in a professional matter (e.g. working in another hospital, no prior knowledge of the medical case at hand), have to agree that the patient is terminally ill and that no hope for recovery exists.